ashishkrishnan/sparkplug/README.md

   ]
 }
 ```
+<br>*Debug*: <br>`GET/POST http://<sparkplug>/debug/type?key=a`

+Note: Use this if you want to test if the Sparkplug is getting detected as a keyboard.

 ---

 <a id="capabilities"></a>
 ## 🚀 Capabilities

-* **Reliable Wake up on Lan (WoL):** Remotely power on your PC and automatically type the keystrokes to select your OS (e.g., Windows vs. Ubuntu).
+* **Reliable Wake up on Lan (WoL):** Remotely power on your PC over Wifi, which triggers a relay to power on via the motherboard headers.
+* **Reliable OS selector:** Use predefined keyboard input to navigate your primary or secondary os (e.g ubuntu or windows)
-* **Safe Shutdown:** Ensures, triggers are on the power button if the PC is confirmed ON.
-This prevents accidental power-ups.
+* **Shutdown:** Ensures, triggers are on the power button if the PC is confirmed ON.
 * **Thermal Guard:** Monitors internal case temperature.
-If the ESP32 exceeds **85°C**, it locks out all controls to prevent hardware damage.
+If the Sparkplug exceeds **85°C**, it locks out all controls to prevent hardware damage.
+* **Safety protocols:** Prevents any accidental shutdown or wake-ups if Sparkplug detects an ongoing sequence or is in cool down period.
 * **Realtime Health Monitoring**: Provides observability for hardware state and software sequences.
+* **Debug Mode**: Has a debug mode for testing if your motherboard or OS settings are HID compliant.

 > [!IMPORTANT]
 > The OS chooser capability requires ESP32-S3 with Native USB OTG" (On-The-Go) support.